arcanemachine/hetzner-dns-tools/README.md

 ### In Bash

-To delete a record by using the record ID: `RECORD_ID='your-record-id' hetzner-dns-tools record delete`
+To delete a record by using its record ID: `RECORD_ID='your-record-id' hetzner-dns-tools record delete`

 To delete a zone's A record with a name of 'www' by using a zone (ie. domain) name as a lookup: `ZONE_NAME=your-domain.com TYPE=A NAME=www hetzner-dns-tools record delete`